adrowsy/automation-annikarengfelt/README.md

 Clone repo to your local machine

 ## Setup Tester Hotel
-Open rasi10-hotel-test-vue in terminal and command
+Clone https://github.com/rasi10/rasi10-hotel-test-vue.git repo and place it in the project directory Open rasi10-hotel-test-vue in terminal and command

 The app is build on earlier versions, use workarounds